iomesh/docs/docs/stateful-applications/iomesh-for-mysql.md

 ## Deploy MySQL

-1. Create a file named mysql-deployment.yaml, this YAML file describes a Deployment that runs MySQL and create a PVC use IOMesh storage.
+1. Create a file named `mysql-deployment.yaml`.
+It describes a Deployment that runs MySQL and creates a PVC that consumes the IOMesh storage.

 ```yaml
 # mysql-deployment.yaml